-The Board of Directors (the "Board") recommends that our stockholders approve the Griffon Corporation 2011 Equity Incentive Plan, as amended and restated through January 30, 2014 (the "Incentive Plan").
-The Incentive Plan was first adopted by the Board on November 16, 2010 and approved by our stockholders at our Annual Meeting of Stockholders held on February 3, 2011.
-The Incentive Plan was subsequently amended by the Board on January 30, 2013 and on November 13, 2013, to incorporate certain changes that the Board considers to be best practices for equity plans and to clarify the operation of certain provisions of the Incentive Plan.
-The Company is seeking approval of the Incentive Plan by our stockholders in order to increase the number of shares available for issuance under the Incentive Plan.
-The general purpose of the Incentive Plan is to attract, motivate and retain selected employees, consultants and non-employee directors for our Company and our subsidiaries, to provide them with incentives and rewards for superior performance and to better align their interests with the interests of our stockholders.
+The Board of Directors (the "Board") recommends that our stockholders approve the Griffon Corporation 2016 Equity Incentive Plan (the "Incentive Plan") which it adopted on November 12, 2015.
+The general purpose of the Incentive Plan is to attract, motivate and retain selected employees, consultants and non- employee directors for our Company and our subsidiaries, to provide them with incentives and rewards for superior performance and to better align their interests with the interests of our stockholders.